kroketio/chatripper/docs/modules.md

 # Performance

 The overhead of invoking a Python callback is low—typically around **250-500 microseconds** for a full C++ → Python → C++ round trip.

+# How it works

+On the C++ side, Qt classes (and also those annotated with `Q_GADGET` as to avoid having to construct a full `Q_OBJECT`) are converted to Python dataclasses, at runtime, using introspection, and vice versa.

+On the Python side, we track for dataclass member mutations, and mark them as dirty if modified by the user, as to not update unnecessarily when we modify the C++ object after leaving Python.

+It (probably) works similar to [thp/pyotherside](https://github.com/thp/pyotherside) except that we have a focus on Python's dataclasses.